Every blog deserves one good, energetic, opinionated, unjustified rant. Here goes.

 My unsolicited thoughts.

 PFDs.
 Hardly ever wear them.
-Other than in the tender in very bad weather or with cold water, I can't think of a circumstance that wouldn't be better managed by wearing a harness.
+Other than in the tender in very bad weather or cold water, I can't think of a circumstance that wouldn't be better managed by wearing a harness and possibly a dry suit.
 We keep two PFDs in the tender and enough on the main boat to satisfy Coast Guard regulations--I don't tilt at windmills.
-I don't really care for inflatables; I'd have to watch the maintenance, I don't find them as comfortable as a harness, and wouldn't wear them anyway.
+I don't really care for inflatable PFDs; I'd have to watch the maintenance, I don't find them as comfortable as a harness, and wouldn't wear them anyway.
 I imagine that dumping a 35-pound kedge on one, used to pad the bottom of the tender, is not recommended, but that's how they live in my world.
 I will admit that they make sense for round buoys racing, where multiple harnessed tethers will create an incredible knot.
 Offshore jackets are absurd for inshore use.

 Yup, that was a violation of the law.
 Whoopee.